benidroe/fohhnnet_exporter/README.md

-# Fohhn-Net exporter
+# Prometheus Fohhn-Net exporter

-Fohhn-Net Exporter for Prometheus.
+This Fohhn-Net exporter is a possibility to provide data in a format, that Prometheus can ingest.

 This exporter uses the Fohhn-Net RS-485 protocol.
 Devices with Fohhn-Net RS-485 require an external ethernet adapter.
-The following adapters are supported:
+The following adapters may work:

 * Fohhn NA-4 via UDP (not tested yet)
 * Moxa 5130 RS-485 to Ethernet device server via TCP